Climate change in Africa: Southern Africa adaptation measures

-Southern Africa is hardly hit by climate change, although it is less responsible than other regions of the globe for its causal factors.
-The region already experiencing certain effects of climate change, such frequent and severe droughts causing wildfires and which could ultimately lead to the extinction of rare species.
-In addition, due to global warming and rising ocean temperatures, the region is increasingly suffering from tropical cyclones during the hot and rainy season (such as Cyclone Idai in March 2019) and also from severe flooding.
+Society and culture

-Climate research
+Inequality in climate research

 Even though Africa is going to be one of the most affected continents from climate change, systematic inequity and other biases related to scientific research and funding mean that very little of the published science about climate change and climate research funding is for African scientist.
-An analysis of research money from 1990 to 2020 for climate change, found that 78% of research money for research on Climate change in Africa, was spent in European and North American institutions and more was spent for former British colonies than other countries.
+An analysis of research money from 1990 to 2020 for climate change, found that 78% of research money for research on climate change in Africa was spent in European and North American institutions and more was spent for former British colonies than other countries.
 This pattern of parachute science, in turn both prevents local researchers from doing groundbreaking work, because they do not have the funding for experimental activities and reduces investment in local researchers ideas and in topics important to the Global South, such as climate change adaptation.

+Accurate sustainability evaluations are challenging due to a lack of sustainable investment frameworks, as well as data and managerial capability restrictions.
+Currently, fewer than half of Africa's top pension funds report information on sustainability policies and execution.

+The United Nations Conference on Trade and Development - International Standards of Accounting and Reporting (UNCTAD-ISAR) founded the African Regional Partnership for Sustainability and SDG Reporting in 2022.
+The collaboration has 53 members as of March 2023, including national corporate social responsibility networks and/or ministries from 27 African nations.